EmergentMind/nix-config/README.md

 - `overlays` - Custom modifications to upstream packages.
 - `pkgs` - Custom packages meant to be shared or upstreamed.
 - `scripts` - Custom scripts for automation.

+## Secrets Management

+Secrets for this config are stored in a private repository called nix-secrets that is pulled in as a flake input and managed using the sops-nix tool.

+For details on how this is accomplished, how to approach different scenarios, and troubleshooting for some common hurdles, please see my article and accompanying YouTube video [NixOS Secrets Management](https://unmovedcentre.com/technology/2024/02/24/anatomy-of-a-nixos-config.html) available on my website.

 ## Acknowledgements